 - Medical reports detailing any injuries, including photographs that show the extent of visible injuries such as bruising.

 - The contract with your care home which is evidence of their agreement to provide an acceptable standard of care.

-- A diary noting conversations you have had regarding the perceived negligent care, details of incidents of perceived negligent care and the effect this has had on you (or the victim if you are acting on their behalf).
+- A diary noting conversations you have had regarding the perceiving negligent care.
+Details of incidents of negligent care and the effect this has had on you (or the victim if you are acting on their behalf).